 \subsection{Time}

 Time or temporal analysis in maps has been in use with thematic maps for many years.
 Like space, time is heterogeneous [6].
-We see day differences in terms of weekdays and weekends.
+We see day differences in terms of activity for weekdays and weekends.
 The analysis of spatiotemporal data can be complex with many numbers of distinct planes.
 This can cause in the example of a dot map to display too much information and leaving the user with no knowledge to be gained from the map.
-To help with this interactive maps should be time bound.
+To help with this, interactive maps should be time bound.
 Users of Opencrimemapping.org are able to switch between time periods to obtain knowledge.

-\par Time in most visualization methods is considered linear.
+\par In most visualization methods time is considered linear.
 Most visualizations that incorporate time do so based on a timeline [7].
 Actions in time can occur in cycles.
 With burglaries in Dallas weekdays display higher densities of instances than on weekends.

 \par In crime mapping, victims, offenders, and property managers adjust densities over time around specific places.
 Using the drop down to select different years on our tool the user can see differences in density as displayed in figure 4.
-The user can recognize that less burglaries happened in 2017 verse prior year in 2016.
+The user can recognize that less burglaries happened in 2017 verse prior year 2016.

 \begin{figure}